Learn how to run your application locally, deploy it, and test on App Engine.

 You use the same deployment command for deploying or updating the multiple services that make up your application.

-To deploy multiple services, you must separately deploy each service's
+To deploy multiple services, separately deploy each service's

 gcloud app deploy service1/app.yaml service2/app.yaml